How to use NexoBrid®

 • Moisten the treatment area by sprinkling sterile 0.9% Sodium Chloride Irrigation onto the burn wound

-• Using a sterile tongue depressor, completely cover the moistened treatment area with the mixed NexoBrid in a 3 mm thick layer (approximate thickness of a tongue depressor) that completely covers the burn wound area
+• Using a sterile tongue depressor, completely cover the moistened burn wound treatment area with the mixed NEXOBRID in a 3 mm thick layer (approximate thickness of a tongue depressor).
+Ensure NEXOBRID covers the burn wound entire target treatment area

 • Cover the treated wound with a sterile occlusive film dressing